Economy of Malaysia: Air network

 Malaysia has 118 airports, of which 38 are paved.
+Most of the airports are managed by Malaysia Airports Holdings Berhad (MAHB).
 The national airline is Malaysia Airlines, providing international and domestic air services.
-Major international routes and domestic routes crossing between West Malaysia and East Malaysia are served by Malaysia Airlines, AirAsia and Malindo Air while smaller domestic routes are supplemented by smaller airlines like MASwings, Firefly and Berjaya Air.
+Major international routes and domestic routes crossing between West Malaysia and East Malaysia are served by Malaysia Airlines and AirAsia while smaller domestic routes are supplemented by smaller airlines like MASwings, Firefly and Berjaya Air.
 Major cargo airlines include MASkargo and Transmile Air Services.

-Kuala Lumpur International Airport is the main and busiest airport of Malaysia.
-In 2014, it was the world's 13th busiest airport by international passenger traffic, recording over 25.4 million international passenger traffic.
-It was also the world's 20th busiest airport by passenger traffic, recording over 48.9 million passengers.
+Kuala Lumpur International Airport (KLIA) is the main and busiest airport of Malaysia.
+In 2019, it was the world's 12th busiest airport by international passenger traffic, recording over 44.8 million international passengers.
+In 2023, it was the world's 35th busiest airport by passenger traffic, recording over 47.2 million passengers.
+As of 2024, KLIA is the second most connected airport globally, following London Heathrow Airport and preceding Haneda Airport in terms of international connectivity.

-Other major airports include Kota Kinabalu International Airport, which is also Malaysia's second busiest airport and busiest airport in East Malaysia with over 6.9 million passengers in 2013, and Penang International Airport, with over 5.4 million passengers in 2013.
+Other major airports include Kota Kinabalu International Airport, which is also Malaysia's second busiest airport and busiest airport in East Malaysia with over 9 million passengers in 2019, and Penang International Airport, with approximately 6.8 million passengers in 2023.

 Sea network

 Malaysia is strategically located on the Strait of Malacca, one of the most important shipping lanes in the world.
+Boasting a highly developed maritime shipping sector, Malaysia has been ranked by UNCTAD as the fifth-best linked country in the world, in terms of shipping trade route connectivity, better than the developed economies of Germany and the Netherlands.

-Malaysia has two ports that are listed in the top 20 busiest ports in the world, Port Klang and Port of Tanjung Pelepas, which are respectively the 2nd and 3rd busiest ports in Southeast Asia after the Port of Singapore.
+Malaysia has 2 ports that are listed in the top 20 busiest ports in the world, Port Klang and Port of Tanjung Pelepas, which are respectively the second and third busiest ports in Southeast Asia after the Port of Singapore.

-Port Klang is Malaysia's busiest port, and the 13th busiest port in the world in 2013, handling over 10.3 million TEUs.
-Port of Tanjung Pelepas is Malaysia's second busiest port, and the 19th busiest port in the world in 2013, handling over 7.6 million TEUs.
+Port Klang is Malaysia's busiest port, and the 12th busiest port in the world, handling over 14 million TEUs.
+Port of Tanjung Pelepas is Malaysia's second busiest port, and the 16th busiest port in the world, handling over 10.4 million TEUs.